 Will anyone need to come to my house, and will my pipes or meters get changed?

 No, it's not necessary for energy companies to change pipes or meters.
 If you have any concerns, please contact your energy company.

 Will my energy supply get cut off when I switch energy company?

 What if I'm in debt to my existing energy supplier?

 Customers who use a prepayment meter can switch supplier, and transfer their debt, even if they owe as much as £500 per fuel.
 The process is known as the Debt Assignment Protocol.
-For more information see our Debt Assignment Protocol - Frequently Asked Questions factsheet (PDF 60KB).
+For more information see our Debt Assignment Protocol - Frequently Asked Questions factsheet (PDF 35KB).

 What can I do if I change my mind?

-There is a cooling off period of at least 7 working days where you can change your mind - just get in touch with your energy supplier to let them know.
+There is a cooling off period of at least 7 working days where you can change your mind.
+Just get in touch with your energy supplier to let them know.

 What do I do if I want to make a complaint?

 If you want to make a complaint about how your switch was handled, you should contact your energy company.
 Our how to make a complaint page has further information on how the complaints process works.